glowkeeper/team-dev-frontend-client/README.md

 # Team Dev Frontend Client

 This is the client repository for the frontend team development project.
+It's your chance to express yourselves!

 This is a simulation of professional development teamwork.
 Here, you work on parts of an application in teams.
 The application already has a backend server live with ‘users’.
 Your job is to develop parts of the frontend.